 The IVDR entered into force on May 25, 2017 and is scheduled to become mandatory on May 26, 2022.
 The new deadlines do not change this.
 The previous deadlines would have made a high proportion of the declarations of conformity issued under the IVDD invalid from May 2022.

 However, on October 15, 2021, the EU Commission published a proposed amendment to the IVDR to give manufacturers more time to go through the conformity assessment procedure.
-The resulting amending regulation has passed through the legislative process very quickly.
+The resulting amending regulation has passed through the legislative process very quickly, as did another proposed amendment in January 2023 that eliminated the "sell-off" provision.

 The Commission primarily justified its proposal based on the impact of the coronavirus pandemic: the pandemic has tied up a lot of resources, making it almost impossible to implement the necessary measures quickly.